jennielees/full-stack/_posts/2014-08-02-inside-the-filing-cabinet.md

 This is a Python **list**.
 Lists are super useful and crop up a lot.
 It's pretty much what it sounds like: a list of stuff.

 **Discussion:** We'll talk about lists in class, and what you can and can't do with them.

+##### Listacular!

+**GOTO**: Head over to [Learn Python the Hard Way](http://learnpythonthehardway.org/book/ex32.html) and work through 32, 33 and 34 (hit 'Next' to the right).
+This will get you more familiar with lists... and you'll be using them a lot!

 One thing you can do with a list is **loop through it**: